modelica/ModelicaSpecification/RationaleMCP/0037/modelica-uris.md

 This leads to the alternative approach of making class references only through the class tree:
 - _modelica:relclass_ — Class given by appending _relclass_ to the class tree context, and it is an error if _relclass_ doesn't resolve to an existing class.
 - _modelica:~/relclass_ — Similar to the form above, but _relclass_ is appended to the nearest enclosing encapsulated class, or the current top level class in case there is no enclosing encapsulated class.
-For the MSL, this would just as fine as the lookup-based form.
+For the MSL, this would work just as fine as the lookup-based form.
 - _modelica:{../}relclass_ (one or more leading '..' path segments) — Similar to the '.' form, but moving one level up the class tree with each '..' segment, and then appending _relclass_.
 This is useful for locating sibling classes in a relative manner without depending on class encapsulation.
   * Example: _modelica:../Resistor_